Intro to Gravel Riding Weekender

 What is the food like?

 Enjoy delicious home-cooked meals by the fireside on Friday and Saturday evenings.
 Your hosts will cook up meals featuring locally-sourced produce with vegetarian and vegan options, plus a selection of brews and non-alcoholic drinks.
 Breakfasts at the campsite include homemade Bircher muesli, granola, pastries, fruit, fresh coffee and tea.
 You'll also get some snacks to keep you going during the rides!
-On Saturday you'll stop mid-ride at the Chilterns' coolest bike cafe for a bite of lunch (included) and on Sunday a pit stop will be factored in around lunchtime (not included).
+On Saturday you'll stop mid-ride at the Chilterns' coolest bike cafe for a chance to grab a bite of lunch (not included) and a pit stop will also be factored in around lunchtime on Sunday.

 What is the accommodation like?